"Harry, I'm telling you that she is the one, and I don't want to hear any more of your comments about her either," James said. He sawed at his steak.

 "Oh, that?
 I dunno.
-Can't remember" He mumbled, suddenly extremely intent upon solving the fraction.
+Can't remember," He mumbled, suddenly extremely intent upon solving the fraction.

 "What happened?"
 He asked again, this time a bit calmer.

 "When did this happen?
 Have you put anything on it?"
-He asked.
-He knew better than to ask if his parents had seen, because they barely knew the child existed, let alone if his tutor was hexing him for something he could not help.
+He asked, channeling his anger into concern for the boy.
+He knew better than to ask what his parents had done about it, because clearly they did not know.

-"I don't know.
-I guess, but you seemed busy yesterday and I didn't want to bother you…"
+"You seemed busy yesterday and I didn't want to bother you…"

-"I am never too busy to help you with something like this, Harry."
-He said, frowning slightly as he cast a drying spell and accioed a bottle of general healing potion.
+Severus cast a drying spell and accioed a bottle of skin healing potion.

 Harry drank the dose obediently and watched in fascination as the red marks faded to pink and then blended back into the pale skin.

 "Thanks, Uncle Sev."
 Harry said, and he hugged him for the first time, throwing his weight into the slender man's chest.

 Harry didn't expect the tears to come.
 But they seemed to just leak out, as if the hug was squeezing out all the sadness that he tried so hard to pretend wasn't there.
 For a moment, he wished his Uncle Severus could be his dad, and then he could have these hugs all the time, and he was sure Severus would not let him sit in his room for hours, alone and scared like he did now.